-To make these keychains you will need to first download a monogram font.
-I purchased this monogram font from etsy.
+To make these keychains you will need to first purchase a monogram font.
+This monogram font from etsy is a great option.
 Rather than a traditional writing font, each letter is an individual svg file.
 To use, simply upload the monogram font to Design Space and arrange the letters to create your monograms.
 (I promise this sounds harder than it is.)
 Once you have your monograms ready use the shape tool to draw a rectangle connecting each letter. (seen below in orange) Next create a copy of your monogram and flip it vertically.
 Then use the shape tool to create a rectangle connecting the two monograms.
 Weld all of this together.
 Once your monograms are created it is time to get cutting!
 I highly suggest making a test cut on cardstock first to make sure your monograms are perfect.
 Once you are ready to cut leather with your Cricut Maker follow the steps below for success!

 How To Cut Leather With Cricut Maker